nikolaifischer/Media-Technology/README.md

    * After you made some changes click the "Save" Button
 * Delete
    * Right of the calendar, click on the trash can icon of the lab appointment you want to delete
-   * Confirm in the alert-window that you want to delete the appointment
+   * Confirm in the alert popup that you want to delete the appointment
    * Labs on which a group already saved a priority can not be deleted

 **Save/Delete Priorities**

-* As Student who is member in a group you can select 3 date priorities for each of the LabTypes.
+* A Student who is member in a group you can select 3 date priorities for each of the LabTypes.
-* If the selection is opened by the admin go to the tab where you want to save priorities (Photo project, Video project or Audio project).
+* If the selection is opened by the admin go to the tab where you want to save priorities as a student (Photo project, Video project or Audio project).
 * On top of the calendar you see if the selection is open, the time of the deadline and if you are in a group and can save priorities.
 * Click on a calendar day where "Dates" are displayed in color.
 * Right of the calendar you see each lab appointment that takes place on the clicked day.